-Can weight loss reduce the need for blood pressure medication?
+Can weight loss reduce the need for blood pressure medicine?

 Answer From Francisco Lopez-Jimenez, M.D.

 If you're overweight, losing even just 5 pounds (2.3 kilograms) can lower your blood pressure.
 The more weight lost, the more blood pressure can drop.
-As you lose weight, it may be possible to reduce your dose of blood pressure medication — or stop taking blood pressure medication completely.
-Never make changes to your blood pressure medication on your own, however.
+As you lose weight, it may be possible to reduce your dose of blood pressure medicine.
+Or you might be able to stop taking blood pressure medicine completely.
+Never make changes to your blood pressure medicine on your own, however.
 Talk to your health care provider first.

 Remember, high blood pressure isn't a problem you treat once and then ignore.
-Even if you're safely able to stop taking blood pressure medication, it's always important to maintain healthy habits.
+Even if you're safely able to stop taking blood pressure medicine, it's always important to maintain healthy habits.
 Here's how:

 - Eat a healthy diet high in vegetables, fruits and whole grains and low in salt, trans fats and saturated fats.

 - Get at least 30 minutes of moderate physical activity every day.

 - Don't drink alcohol or limit the amount.

 - Try to get 7 to 9 hours of sleep daily.